 - Can work from home during a period of self-isolation.

 - Are no longer required to self-isolate i.e. your period of self-isolation ends before the Test and Trace Support Payment Scheme launches on 28 September 2020.

 - Have not received a notification from NHS Test and Trace telling you to self-isolate.

-You will also not be eligible if your application was received 14 days after your self-isolation period, or your child’s self-isolation period started.
+You will also not be eligible if your application is received 42 days after your self-isolation period, or your child’s self-isolation period started.

 What you will need to support your application

 - Most recent full bank statements – including full name and address

 - Evidence of reduction in income, e.g. payslips, bank statements, confirmation from your employer